 The future of AI content is not better prompts.
 It's better systems.

 A lot of AI-generated content looks like AI-generated content.
 Not because the models are weak, but because the process around them tends to be light.
 People type a sentence into an image generator, get something back, tweak a few words, and try again.
-There is rarely a creative framework behind any of it, and no visual logic that ties one output to the next.
-The result can look impressive in isolation and then fall apart the moment you place two pieces next to each other.
+There's rarely a creative framework behind it, and no visual logic tying one output to the next.
+The result looks impressive in isolation and falls apart the moment you put two pieces next to each other.

-I have been working with AI tools in creative production for a while, and the pattern I keep seeing is always the same.
-The bottleneck is not the model.
-It is the gap between having a clear creative vision and translating that vision into prompts that actually produce coherent, high-quality results across multiple tools and scenes.
+I've been working with AI tools in creative production for a while now, and I keep seeing the same pattern.
+The bottleneck isn't the model.
+It's the gap between a clear creative vision and prompts that actually deliver it, consistently, across tools and scenes.

 The quality problem

-There is a lot of AI content out there right now, and much of it sits somewhere in the middle.
-Not because the technology cannot do better, but because speed tends to win over craft.
+There's a lot of AI content out there right now, and much of it sits somewhere in the middle.
+Not because the technology can't do better, but because speed keeps winning over craft.
 Generating twenty images in ten minutes is easy.
-Generating twenty images that feel like they belong to the same project is genuinely hard.
+Generating twenty images that feel like they belong to the same project is hard.

-AI tools do not have this layer by default because they are stateless.
+AI tools don't have this layer by default because they're stateless.
 Every generation starts from zero.
-If you want consistency, you have to carry it across every prompt yourself.
-That means writing detailed, structured prompts over and over, adjusted for each tool's syntax and strengths.
-It works, but it is slow, repetitive, and easy to get wrong.
+If you want consistency, you carry it across every prompt yourself.
+Detailed, structured prompts, written over and over, adjusted for each tool's syntax and quirks.
+It works, but it's slow, repetitive, and easy to get wrong.

 What I built

-I called it the Prompt Enhancement Engine.
-It takes a creative brief and some reference images and, before writing any prompts, first generates an art direction layer.
-A structured interpretation of your brief that defines the lighting language, material logic, colour palette, and overall mood.
-The visual framework that an experienced art director would establish before any production begins.
+I called it the Prompt Enhancement Engine (the project page covers how it fits into the rest of the work).
+You give it a creative brief and a few reference images.
+Before writing a single prompt, it generates an art direction layer: a structured interpretation of your brief that defines the lighting language, material logic, colour palette, and overall mood.
+The framework an experienced art director would set up before any production begins.

-From that framework it then generates a full set of prompts for image generation, image editing, and video creation.
-All of them are derived from the same visual logic, so that when you change the brief everything updates consistently.
+From that framework it generates a full set of prompts for image generation, image editing, and video.
+All of them come from the same visual logic, so when you change the brief, everything updates together.

 The order of operations is the whole point.
 Most prompt tools go straight from "idea" to "prompt".
 This one goes from "idea" to "art direction" to "prompt".
 That middle step is where the quality lives.